What to See & Do in Las Vegas – 2025 Las Vegas Grand Prix

-Here’s where to visit during your trip to Las Vegas for the 2024 Las Vegas Grand Prix on November 21-23. including casinos, nightlife, museums and tourist attractions further afield in Nevada.
+The best things to see and do during your visit to the 2025 Las Vegas Grand Prix, including casinos, nightlife, museums and Nevada tourist attractions

-Ahead of the 2024 Las Vegas Grand Prix, a free Fan Experience will take place on Las Vegas Boulevard across from Wynn Las Vegas.
-Team members from Formula 1 and F1 Academy teams will be making appearances and answering fan questions – plus there’ll be live entertainment from local artists, exclusive merchandise giveaways and local food trucks.
+Ahead of the 2024 Las Vegas Grand Prix, a free Fan Experience took place on Las Vegas Boulevard across from Wynn Las Vegas.
+Team members from Formula 1 and F1 Academy teams made appearances and answered fan questions.
+There was also live entertainment from local artists, exclusive merchandise giveaways and local food trucks.
+Admission was free, with the experience open from 10:00 until 18:00 on Friday and Saturday of race weekend.
+Although free, the event was ticketed and were quickly claimed.
+Details of the Fan Experience at the 2025 Las Vegas Grand Prix have not yet been announced.

 Las Vegas Hotels & Casinos